Malaysia Open 2023 badminton tournament

 Women’s singles – players to watch

-The reigning Malaysia Open champion is Rachanok Intanon.
+The reigning Malaysia Open champion is Ratchanok Intanon.
 She stands to meet Yamaguchi in the quarterfinal.
 In our opinion, she is not a favorite to come out victorious against Yamaguchi.
 We predict a new Malaysia Open Champion 2023.

 Tai Tzu-Ying has been favored by a reasonably easy draw.
 We anticipate that Taiwan’s Ace female single player will make it into the top 4 of the tournament.